 If you are interested in pursuing a community partnership, please contact Vice President, Rabbi Jay Moses.

-The Wexner Heritage Program, and the Wexner Foundation in general, believes that leaders are made not born, and that to be an exceptional leader of the Jewish community, one must be steeped in the great ideas, history, and thought of the Jewish people.
-You also need leadership skills and training, and a community of diverse peers to help you bring out your own talents, and to learn and grow from the talents and perspectives of others.
-All of this will be given to you in this transformative leadership program.
+The Wexner Heritage Foundation believes that leadership can be learned.
+To be an exceptional leader of the Jewish community, one must be steeped in the great history and thought of the Jewish people.
+Leaders also need to develop the skills competencies of effective leadership.
+This learning is made stronger amidst a community of diverse peers who help nurture each other's talents and learn and grow from the perspectives of others.
+The Wexner Heritage Program provides members with all of these exceptional elements.

-While only members attend Seminars, Spouses are invited to join their Member partners at the three institutes in the US, and Israel.
+While only Members attend Seminars during the academic year, Spouses are invited to join their Member partners at the three Summer Institutes in the U.S. and Israel.

 Partnership is a core value of The Wexner Foundation, reflected in our goals, our programming and our community relationships.
 In every city we partner with, we work in tandem with the local community leadership, local Federations, funders and Foundations.